 The preliminary Project Baseline Schedule shall be the Project Schedule until the Project Baseline Schedule is accepted by TxDOT.
-The Project Baseline Schedule shall be a detailed

-CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange and shall include Final Acceptance of all Project Segments.
-The Developer shall submit the Project Baseline Schedule to TxDOT with a reasonable amount of time for TxDOT review prior to NTP2.
+The Project Baseline Schedule shall be a detailed CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange and shall include Final Acceptance of all Project Segments.
+The Developer shall submit the Project Baseline Schedule to TxDOT no later than 90 Days following

+NTP1.
+The Developer shall update the Project Baseline Schedule to include the IH 35E Capacity Improvement Section and submit the updated Project Baseline Schedule to TxDOT no later that 90 days following TxDOT's issuance of intent to issue NTP3 under Section 7.7.2.3 of the Agreement.
 TxDOT will review the Project Baseline Schedule within 28 Days of submission.
-In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it with changes clearly identified.
+In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it.
 For each resubmission of the Project Baseline Schedule, TxDOT will review it within 21 Days of resubmission.

-The Developer shall update the Project Baseline Schedule to include the IH 35E Capacity Improvement Section and submit the updated Project Baseline Schedule to TxDOT for approval no later than 90 days following TxDOT's issuance of intent to issue NTP3 under Section 7.7.2.3 of the Agreement.